[Edited version - originally posted on July 28, 2016]

 3. Say so long to ironing

 Yes, some people do still iron their sheets.
 If you′re one of them, line drying can save you some time.
-"However you hang your laundry is how it will dry," explains Cynthia.
+"However you hang your laundry is how it will dry," explains Cindy.
 "If you love your sheets pressed, line drying almost presses them perfectly."
 Kill two birds with one stone when you hang yours neatly in the sun, and negate the need to pull out the iron.

 4. Perfect the non-press process